Ashfall from a volcano in the Philippines has had a deadly effect on agriculture in the area – particularly coffee crops.

 Losing the prized Barako coffee variety is certainly bad news for coffee drinkers but also poses a more serious threat – the loss of biodiversity and resilience farmers can count on in the face of pests and diseases, and climate change.

 “The Barako leaves are bigger than other varieties, so it bore the weight of more ash during the eruption.
 The ashes destroyed our 5000 seedlings.
 Only 187 survived,” said Pacita Juan, president of the Philippine Coffee Board Inc (PCBI).

 “As it is harvest time, we will collect the remaining fruits and make them into planting materials or seeds for sowing to continue the propagation of this variety.
 We will also bring seeds to other areas far away from the volcano,” she continued.

 Saving the coffee crop

 PCBI plans to use a third of the harvestable coffee as seedlings to be planted in other areas such as the island of Mindanao, at the opposite end of the country.

 With Barako coffee in short supply – a loss of approximately 40% – prices are expected to soar and PCBI estimates that it will take around two years for the industry to significantly recover.
 In total, coffee farmers will lose around 5,000 metric tons of green coffee beans.

 The challenge now is not only to save Barako coffee but also ensure farmers do not lose interest in it and switch to planting other crops.

 “The demand for coffee is strong.
 The consumption is rising, but production is dwindling, if not plateauing,” Juan added.

-Communities that were evacuated have now returned to their homes and Agriculture Secretary, William Dar, has distributed P160 million (USD 3.2 million) in aid for affected farmers, as well as fisherfolk who were also among the hardest hit.
+Evacuated communities have now returned to their homes.
+Agriculture Secretary, William Dar, has distributed P160 million (USD 3.2 million) in aid for affected farmers, as well as fisherfolk who were also among the hardest hit.